DHTMLX/docs-diagram/docs/api/selection/remove_method.md

 ### Returns

-The method returns `true` if the item has been unselected, otherwise `false`
+The method returns `true` if the item unselection or the list cleanup has been successful

 ### Example